Almarranz/Gaussian_fit/README.md

 Gaussian fit for proper motion __OUT__ The Brick
+1. vy_OUT_bins_probability.py

+n vy, the parametres of the Gaussian should be free, the run must coverge by itself to two Gaussian.
+Parametres to edit are:
+*zone='Z1'.
+The are out of the brick.
+Check where it is in Aladin
+* in_brick=0.
+This __SHOULD__ be 0 in this script.
+It means you are working out of the Brick area
+* fled=16.
+Field you want to use
+* chip = 3.
+Chooses the chips.
+* sm=0.25.
+Absolute difference in magnitud with GNS
+* acu=2.
+Max uncertainty in componet vy and vx velocities.
+* steo ='auto or step=np.arange(1.5,2.25,0.25).
+The width of the bins

+#OLD

 1. IDL_double_gussian_fitting_dynesty_vy.py.
 On vy, the parametres of the Gaussian should be free, the run must coverge by itself to two Gaussian.
 Parametres to edit are: